compromise-evident/pqML/README.md

-Done so far: all generators, ezMNIST, ezMNIST generalization.
-Working on: finishing up.
+Done so far: options 1-5

 <br>